Cloud Observations and Atmospheric Processes

 The hyper-spectral infrared observations of the AIRS instrument are exceedingly adept at detecting and characterizing cirrus clouds.
 These clouds create a positive feedback (warming effect) in Earth’s atmosphere since they radiate at lower temperatures and are not an effective barrier to incoming solar radiation.

-A series of cloud products are provided by the AIRS Team and are available for download from the NASA Goddard Earth Science Data and Information Services Center (GES DISC).
 The image above shows global mean maps of the two-layer cloud top temperature and effective cloud fraction products.
 One can see the prevalence of more frequent and colder cloud cover in the tropics and mid-latitude storm tracks, with less frequent and warmer cloud cover in the subtropics.

 The image above shows maps of ice, liquid, and unknown cloud frequency for the same time period.
 Ice clouds are most prevalent in the tropical Western Pacific and Inter-Tropical Convergence Zone (ITCZ), the mid-latitude storm tracks, and over and downwind of large mountain ranges (e.g., the Rockies, Andes, and Central Asian Mountains).
 Liquid clouds are most frequent in the major stratocumulus regimes off the western coasts of S. and N. America, Africa, and Australia, as well as in the storm tracks.
 Unknown phase confidently tracks cloud occurrence, but corresponds to small and shallow cumulus clouds (e.g., trade cumulus) that do not exert a phase signature in the high-spectral-resolution infrared observations.

 Ice cloud frequency, optical thickness, effective diameter, cloud top temperature